siddharthkp/bae/README.md

 React has a lifecycle method that get's called on the server `componentWillMount` that can be used to set data for server rendering.
 But, it [does not support](https://github.com/facebook/react/issues/1739) asynchronous data fetching before rendering the component.

-reaqt introduces a new lifecycle method **to pages** that runs only on the server.
+bae introduces a new lifecycle method **to pages** that runs only on the server.

 ```js
 import React from 'react'